Østerlars Church, Bornholm

 In the early 1990s he produced TV series but in 2000 he published a book "The Templars Secret Island", written together with explorer Henry Lincoln.

 Haagensen considers that these fortified churches were built as safe storage sites for supplies of crusaders to Eastern Baltics.

 Two independently made geophysical studies by Haagensen confirm that under the church is located a large cavity.

 This would not be something extraordinary – many medieval churches have crypts.
 But – this crypt (if it exists) has not been accessed yet – at least not officially.

 While the society of Bornholm was in debates whether this cavity should be explored or not, somebody tried to carry out a "research" – in July 2008 some unknown people made two holes in the floor of the church.

 Østerlars Church with its special charms and mysteries is one of the main attractions in Bornholm, visited by some 100,000 people every year.
 It seems, the interest in this jevel of medieval architecture and art has rised since the craze of "Da Vinci Code" started.

 - Østerlars Kirke.
 Website of the church in Danish, with rich information about the past and present of this church.
 Accessed on May 28, 2012.

-The picturesque Bornholm island is located between Sweden, Danish mainland, Germany and Poland, at the European crossroads in the Baltic Sea.
-As a result this island has distinct, own style in architecture and culture, which is influenced by many cultures.
+The picturesque Bornholm island is located between Sweden, the Danish mainland, Germany, and Poland, at the European crossroads in the Baltic Sea.
+As a result, this island has a distinct, own style of architecture and culture, which is influenced by many cultures.